Home ITI ITI 100-112

 The "The Book of the Fours" contains 13 discourses.
-Here, teachings are presented in groups of fours, covering various sets of four principles or qualities, such as the Four Noble Truths or the four Brahmavihāras (divine abidings: loving-kindness, compassion, sympathetic joy, and equanimity).
+Here, teachings are presented in groups of fours, covering various sets of four principles or qualities, such as the Four Noble Truths or the four Brahmavihāras (divine abidings: loving-kindness, compassion, appreciative joy, and equanimity).

 Catukkanipāta - The Book of the Fours